Ellen Crawford

 Crawford has also performed on stage, in A Touch of the Poet by Eugene O'Neill.
 Crawford also made a couple of guest appearances in 2010 in comedy-drama Desperate Housewives.

-Life and career
+Biography

-Crawford grew up in Illinois and graduated from Carnegie Mellon University.
-She is married to veteran character actor Mike Genovese.
+Crawford was born in Dayton, Ohio, and lived in nearby Sidney before her family relocated to Normal, Illinois.
+She graduated from University High School in Normal in 1969.
+From 1969 to 1970, Crawford played Sheila for over 400 performances in the Chicago production of the musical Hair.
+She is a graduate of Carnegie Mellon University, and married actor Mike Genovese in 1982.
 On ER, Genovese portrayed officer Alfred Grabarsky, whom Nurse Wright wed during the show's third season.

 Crawford previously performed on stage at the Utah Shakespeare Festival, in Cedar City, Utah, where she was Mrs Bennett in Pride and Prejudice and Miss Havisham in Great Expectations.